 -

 Understand Your Data: Before calculating any measure of central tendency, take the time to understand the nature of your data.
 Is it numerical or categorical?
 Is it approximately normally distributed, skewed, or multimodal?
 Are there any outliers?
 Visualizing the data using histograms or box plots can be very helpful in this regard.
-For example, if you are analyzing customer purchase data, you might notice that a few customers make very large purchases, resulting in a skewed distribution.
+As an example, if you are analyzing customer purchase data, you might notice that a few customers make very large purchases, resulting in a skewed distribution.
 In this case, the median would be a more appropriate measure of the typical purchase amount than the mean.

 -